-The Board of the District levies a tax on real estate, personal property, and motor vehicles at a specific rate per 100.00 of assessed valuation.
+The Board levies a tax on real estate, personal property, and motor vehicles at a specific rate per 100.00 of assessed valuation.
 See "Appendix B - Tax Base, Operating, and Demographic Data" hereto for the rates assessed over the previous five-year period.